megaport/fictusvnc/README.md

-# FictusVNC
+# FictusVNC Server

-Minimal VNC server that sends a static PNG image to any VNC client.
+A minimal VNC server that serves a static image.
-Supports 8/24/32 bpp pixel formats — including RealVNC compatibility.

 ![FictusVNC](banner.png)